holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.6.md

 Another notable change is that the default network transport has been changed in Holochain v0.6.1 from tx5 to iroh.
 An update to the conductor config is required.

+Finally, the Holochain Playground app and Tauri launcher have been removed, and the JS-based Tryorama test framework has been replaced with the Rust-based Sweettest framework.

 If your hApp is written for Holochain 0.4, follow the [0.5 upgrade guide](/resources/upgrade/upgrade-holochain-0.5/) first.
 :::